faisal2754/Web-Data-Labelling/Meetings/Meetings_Sprint_3.md

 - Tasks completed yesterday: Added Username to all headers
 - Tasks for the day: Finish accept job functionality and start cancel job functionality
 - Impediments: Quizzes and projects

+## Daily Scrum Meeting 17th May (Monday) 2021

+Aharon Cohen (Frontend):
+- Currently on a religious holiday

+Langiwe Mwale (Frontend):
+- Tasks completed Yesterday: Adding the stylised button
+- Task for the Day: Make pop up for the view jobs page when you click a job(using a modal)
+- Impediments: Time constraints

+Ioanni Balassis: (Frontend)
+- Tasks completed yesterday: Working on dashboard
+- Tasks for the day: Improve Dashboard to have functionality , begin pop up functionality
+- Impediments: Other projects for ML, CGV

+Jonathan Nunes (Frontend):
+- Tasks completed yesterday: Edit profile page
+- Tasks for the day: Fix issues
+- Impediments: Other university work

+Faisal Saleem (Backend):
+- Tasks completed yesterday: Work on testing
+- Tasks for the day: Continue testing/Start edit profile
+- Impediments: Time

+Ghulame Mujtaba Arbi (Backend/Frontend):
+- Tasks completed yesterday: Working on dashboard
+- Tasks for the day: Refine functionalities and design
+- Impediments: Time/quizzes/projects

+Tristan Bester (Backend):
+- Tasks completed yesterday: Worked on test coverage.
+- Tasks for the day: Work on setting up test coverage for routes.
+- Impediments: Time.

+Sipho Sikakane.(Scrum master/Backend)
+- Tasks completed yesterday: Finished Accept Job functionality
+- Tasks for the day: Allow users to see which jobs they’ve accepted and allow them to delete them
+- Impediments: Work